-FACT CHECK: Trump starts on familiar note: with exaggeration
+Fact check: Trump’s address echoed familiar, dubious themes

 TRUMP: “The jobs left, and the factories closed … the wealth, strength and confidence of our country has disappeared over the horizon.”

-THE FACTS: The U.S. economy is a lot healthier than the wreck Trump describes.
+THE FACTS: The American economy is a lot healthier than the wreck Trump describes.
 Jobs have increased for a record 75 straight months.
 The U.S. unemployment rate was 4.7 percent in December, close to a nine-year low and to what economists consider full employment.

-From July through September, the economy expanded at a 3.5 percent annual pace — the fastest in two years.
+From July through September, the economy expanded at a 3.5 percent annual pace — fastest in two years.
 The Federal Reserve is so confident in the resiliency of the economy that it raised interest rates last month for only the second time in a decade.

+Still, Trump’s talk of “rusted-out factories scattered like tombstones across the landscape of our nation” rings true in communities that lost factories to low-wage competition from China and Mexico.
+And the jobless rate is low partly because so many Americans have stopped looking for work and are no longer counted as unemployed.

-While wage growth has been sluggish since the Great Recession ended in mid-2009, declining unemployment and steady job growth are starting to force businesses to offer higher pay to find and attract new workers.
+Wage growth has been sluggish since the Great Recession ended in mid-2009.
+But declining unemployment and steady job growth are starting to force businesses to offer higher pay to find and attract new workers.

 And in 2015, the income for a typical household jumped 5.2 percent to an inflation-adjusted $56,516, the largest annual growth in nearly five decades, according to the Census Bureau.
 Average hourly pay rose last year at the fastest pace in more than seven years.